 Interview questions about what was most rewarding and least rewarding about your previous job can be tricky.
-While it's important to be honest, it's also equally important to be diplomatic and smart about your answers.
+While it's important to be honest, it's equally important to be diplomatic and smart in your response.

 Match Your Response to the Job

 When interviewing, always be cognizant of the job you are interviewing for and tailor your response accordingly.
 For example, if the last job you had involved extensive customer service telephone work that you hated, and if being on the phone doing something similar is even a minor part of the new job, don't mention it.